xster/flutter-wiki/Bad-Builds.md

 ## v0.4.2

-* Seen reports of android_arm snapshot builds with hardfp when it should be softfp, see [#17387](https://github.com/flutter/flutter/issues/17387)
+* Windows-specific bug in which android_arm release/profile snapshots build with hardfp when they should use softfp, see [#17387](https://github.com/flutter/flutter/issues/17387).

 ## v0.3.1 - ???